troglobit/finit/README.md

 The inetd support in finit is quite advanced.
-Not only does it launch services on demand, it can do so on custom ports and also filter inbound traffic using a poor man's tcpwrappers.
-The syntax is very similar to traditional `/etc/inetd.conf`, yet keeping with the style of Finit:
+Not only does it launch services on demand, it can do so on custom ports and also filter inbound traffic using a poor man's [TCP wrappers].
+The syntax is very similar to the traditional `/etc/inetd.conf`, yet keeping with the style of Finit:

     # Launch SSH on demand, in runlevels 2-5 as root
     inetd ssh/tcp nowait [2345] @root:root /usr/sbin/sshd -i